 At St Mary and St Margaret’s CE (Aided) Primary School we pride ourselves on promoting a caring, supportive and compassionate environment.
-This policy aims to enable staff, governors and children to continue to do so by providing guidelines and support to ensure we deliver the best Relationships and Sex Education of our capabilities.
-It also aims to provide staff with the skills and tools to support children in their journey through school and their personal development.
+Our PSHE curriculum aims to enable staff, governors and children to do so by providing guidelines and support to ensure we deliver the best Personal, Social, Health, Relationships and Sex Education of our capabilities.
+Staff have the skills and tools to support children in their journey through school and their personal development.

-At St Mary and St Margaret’s CE (Aided) Primary School we choose to deliver Personal, Social, Health Education using Jigsaw, the mindful approach to PSHE.
+At St Mary and St Margaret’s CE (Aided) Primary School we choose to deliver Personal, Social, Health Education using Jigsaw, the whole school, mindful approach to PSHE.
+Using Jigsaw establishes consistency to give teachers and learners high quality lessons that nurture children to become confident and successful, increasing their capacity to learn and preparing them for the challenges of the modern world.
+Jigsaw provides children with opportunities to develop their emotional intelligence and life skills.

 To provide pupils with the knowledge, understanding, attitudes, values and skills they need in order to reach their potential as individuals and within the community.